 - Continue to take it slow: above all, continue to take things slow.
 Some dogs will become stressed when a new rival turns up in the home so continue to take the introduction slow over the first 7 days.

 We don’t just have Claude, we also have our cat, Poopie.
 Now she’s old and isn’t as quick as she used to be so we were naturally worried about having a new French Bulldog puppy come into our home and how they would react.

-Naturally Lola was inquisitive towards our cat, but a few hisses and swipes later, Lola knew her place.
+Naturally the puppy was inquisitive towards our cat, but a few hisses and swipes later, the puppy knew her place.
 I’ve previously written a guide on how to introduce Frenchies and cats which you might find helpful.

 We made sure to keep our cats food and bed up high so she had her own space to get away from the excitable pair of French Bulldogs.